ned14/automodinit/Readme.txt

 Version history:
 -=-=-=-=-=-=-=-=
+ * v0.13 9th Feb 2013
+   * Fixed a bug where the source distribution would fail to install due to not including distribute_setup.py.
+Thanks to kanzure for reporting this.

  * v0.12 5th Mar 2012
    * Fixed a bug where isinstance would occasionally fail.
 Turns out the pkgutil loading mechanism doesn't check to see if the module is already